MatthewF1081/ST10467732-Exam/README.md

  ![Screenshot 2025-06-19 123619](https://github.com/user-attachments/assets/10a45e51-3655-401d-bbc7-ae55bddb41eb)

 Above on this screen shot it is showing you the main screen when you first open the app.
+In the Text boxs it tells you what you must put in the box.

 ![Screenshot 2025-06-19 125012](https://github.com/user-attachments/assets/570f95e3-4a76-400c-8d36-094030b545bb)

 Above on this screen it is showing you the second screen after you have click the next page button on the home screen.
+In the Text boxs it tells you what you must put in the box.

 ![Screenshot 2025-06-19 123832](https://github.com/user-attachments/assets/e539415a-0e87-4cdb-8025-5b14e35eb813)